Spring-Summer 2023 Timetables from 2nd April 2023 to 8th October 2023.

 Tourist Information about Lake Maggiore

-To help you make the most of your stay on Lake Maggiore we have put together a guide, packed full of information about all the
+To help you make the most of your stay on Lake Maggiore we have put together guides, packed full of information about:

-Itineraries on Lake Maggiore (from page 21 till page 47)
+Itineraries on Lake Maggiore (PDF) (from page 21 till page 47),